kmuto/review/doc/format.md

 The document is a brief guide for Re:VIEW markup syntax.

-Re:VIEW is based on EWB of ASCII, influenced RD and other Wiki system's syntax.
+Re:VIEW is based on EWB of ASCII (now KADOKAWA), influenced RD and other Wiki system's syntax.

+This document explains about the format of Re:VIEW 2.0.

 ## Paragraph